 - Child and adolescent psychiatrist — a medical doctor with special training in treating children and teenagers with mental illness.

-- Psychologists — an allied health professional trained to assess and treat mental health and behavioural problems.
+- Psychologist — an allied health professional trained to assess and treat mental health and behavioural problems.

 - Speech pathologist — an allied health professional who assesses and treats speech, language and communication disorders.